Cirié: History

 The area around Cirié, since about the third century BC, was inhabited by the Salassi, a Celtic tribe settlement.
-Before the Roman rule, according to Polybius, this area was covered in thick forests, with very few glades, some small villages and sparse tracks linking the settlements.
+Before Roman rule, according to Polybius, this area was covered in thick forests, with very few glades, some small villages and sparse tracks linking the settlements.
 In 143 BC, the Romans, led by consul Appius Claudius Pulcher (consul 143 BC), moved against the tribes living in the Orco and Dora Baltea valleys, to open a way towards Elvetia and Gaul.
 The Romans thought of a fast victory, but the Celtic tribes fought back with such a strength that the legions had initially to retreat.
-For this reason, the Romans set up several camps, for a better control of roads and adjacent areas.
-Castra were set up in the current neighbors of Ivrea, Turin and Cirié, where the soldiers could easily control access to the Lanzo valleys.
+For this reason, the Romans set up several camps, for better control of roads and adjacent areas.
+Castra were set up in the current vicinity of Ivrea, Turin and Cirié, where the soldiers could easily control access to the Lanzo valleys.

-The castrum stativum (permanent camp) in the Cirié area was called Castra Cerreti, deriving this name from the turkish oak (Quercus Cerri), an oak tree whose forests were abundant in the neighbors.
+The castrum stativum (permanent camp) in the Cirié area was called Castra Cerreti, deriving this name from the turkish oak (Quercus Cerri), an oak tree whose forests were abundant in the vicinity.
 In later years, it became known as Cerretum for short.
 The decumanus maximus (or via principalis), of the ancient castrum roughly coincides with via Vittorio Emanuele II, the current main street.
-After the complete defeat of the Salassi and the peace treaties, the castrum rapidly became a main business crossroads and several houses, initially wooden then in bricks and stones, were built around the military camp.
+After the complete defeat of the Salassi and the peace treaties, the castrum rapidly became a main business crossroads; and several houses, initially wooden then in bricks and stones, were built around the military camp.

 When Christianity expanded in the Roman Empire, Cirié picked up Cyriacus (martyrized in Rome in 303) as patron saint, due to the similarity of his name with the ancient castrum denomination.
-The famous Il celebre Theatrum Statuum Sabaudiae (1682, a sort of guide of the Savoy territories) gives a long and detailed description of Cirié ("Septimo Taurinense ad Urbe lapide, Septentrionem versus, non longe ab Alpium Graiarum radicibus, occurrit Ciriacum Oppidum, insigne Marchionatus titulo, qui sub se S.Mauritium, Nolas & Robasomerium minora Oppida comprehendit") and cites the probable origin of the village name as being related to the martyr ("Pedemontanis dicitur Cirié, fortasse a peculiari Incolarum erga Divum Cyriacum Martyrem cultu, cujus festum s.Idus Augusti inibi summa celebritate recolitur").
-Roman presence in Cirié is testified by several Roman coins, shards of vases and funerary stele (preserved in the San Martino church).
+The famous Il celebre Theatrum Statuum Sabaudiae (1682, a sort of guide to the Savoy territories) gives a long and detailed description of Cirié ("Septimo Taurinense ad Urbe lapide, Septentrionem versus, non longe ab Alpium Graiarum radicibus, occurrit Ciriacum Oppidum, insigne Marchionatus titulo, qui sub se S.Mauritium, Nolas & Robasomerium minora Oppida comprehendit") and cites the probable origin of the village name as being related to the martyr ("Pedemontanis dicitur Cirié, fortasse a peculiari Incolarum erga Divum Cyriacum Martyrem cultu, cujus festum s.Idus Augusti inibi summa celebritate recolitur").
+The Roman presence in Cirié is testified to by several Roman coins, shards of vases and funerary stele (preserved in the San Martino church).